Copper Harbor, Michigan: 15 Best Things to Do at the Top of the U.P.

 Ever toured a once-operational copper mine?
 Here’s your chance.
 The Delaware Copper Mine is located just outside of Copper Harbor and offers self-guided tours of the underground mine.

 The mine and area that surrounds it have been turned into a museum, and there is a lot to see here.
 The mine is set up to try and show how the area would have looked in the mine’s heyday in the 1800’s.
+Follow the trails to explore the ruins of the two original mine buildings, equipment displays, antique engines, and trains.
+This is a great experience for anyone who wants to experience some history and learn about how copper mines functioned.

 3. Slip into a Sea Kayak at the Keweenaw Adventure Company

 Looking to explore Lake Superior?
 This is your chance to do it.
-The Keweenaw Adventure Company offers both single and tandem kayaks, perfect for exploring the wild and wonderful coastline of the third-largest lake in the world.
+The Keweenaw Adventure Company, offers both single and tandem kayaks, perfect for exploring the wild and wonderful coastline of the third-largest lake in the world.

 There’s more here, too.
 You’ll find all kinds of rental services, from kayaks and canoes to mountain bikes.
 They also offer guided tours on both mountain bikes and kayaks.
 They even offer kayak tours of Isle Royale.